Kerala Style Fish Curry in Ground Coconut Gravy

 • Taste the gravy and add salt if needed.

-• If you want the curry to be spicier add some more chili powder as per your needs.
+• If you want the curry to be very spicy add some more chili powder as per your needs.

 • Lower the heat and cook covered till the fish has cooked well, remove the pan from the heat and keep it covered.

-• Place a frying pan over medium heat, add oil, when the oil turns hot, add mustard seeds, and let it splutter.
+• Make the tempering: place a frying pan over medium heat, add oil, when the oil turns hot, add mustard seeds, and let it splutter.

-• Fenugreek seeds should only be added toward the end, otherwise, it will impart a bitter taste to the tempering.
+• Fenugreek seeds should only be added towards the end, otherwise, it will impart a bitter taste to the tempering.

 • Ensure not to burn the tempering, remove the pan from the heat and pour the tempering over the fish curry.